Trump on Hunter Biden’s ‘laptop from hell:’ ‘Here we go again with Russia’

 “Joe, they’re calling you a corrupt politician,” the president said.

-Mr. Trump made a reference to a “laptop from hell,” referring to a laptop belonging to Hunter Biden that was apparently dropped off at a repair shop before making its way into the hands of Rudolph W. Giuliani, the president’s lawyer, and the FBI.
+Mr. Trump made a reference to a “laptop from hell,” referring to a laptop reportedly belonging to Hunter Biden that was apparently dropped off at a repair shop before making its way into the hands of Rudolph W. Giuliani, the president’s lawyer, and the FBI.

-Mr. Biden said 50 former national intelligence officials said the recent developments involving purported emails from the laptop about some of Hunter’s business deals are a “Russian” plan and “garbage.”
+Mr. Biden said 50 former national intelligence officials said the recent developments involving purported emails from the laptop about some of Hunter Biden’s business deals are a “Russian” plan and “garbage.”

 “You mean the laptop is now another Russia, Russia, Russia hoax?”
 Mr. Trump said, referring to the accusations that his 2016 campaign colluded with Russia to influence the election four years ago.
 “The laptop is Russia, Russia, Russia?
 You have to be kidding.
 Here we go again with Russia.”